 Grace consolidates the two division’s (MGL and MGLB) books together with the subsidiary companies to produce a consolidated MGL reporting pack.
 Grace then consolidates this pack with the rest of the group to produce the consolidated accounts for MG plc.

-Analysis of MGL forward book
+Analysis of MGL forward book at 9 June 2000

 Mark to Market by book